New Digital Sourcing Network

 By bringing people together, forming common interest groups on relevant topics, and addressing pain points we can build stronger capability.

 Network members also have an opportunity to participate in working groups to address significant gaps previously identified in digital sourcing capability and explore opportunities for faster, more effective digital sourcing.

 Working groups will explore a wide range of topics, and will be rolled out in phases based on complexity and the interest shown by the community.

-The first 4 working groups being launched in April will cover:
+The first 4 working groups being launched will cover:

 - market research and engagement